roytang/blog/content/post/2016/05/elections-2016-my-ballot/index.md

 Things can still change between now and election day, but more or less this will probably be the slate I'm voting for.
 Despite the fact that I enjoy seeing the shenanigans unfold, I'm tired of this election season and looking forward to it being over just under a week's time.
 I'm sure that won't be the end of our political circus (far from it), but I expect the toxic atmosphere online to at least maybe lighten up even just a little bit.
 Hopefully?

 Edit: I was told that I take my votes too seriously.
 Cannot deny haha.
-Here's my 2010 post for reference: <http://roytang.net/2010/05/elections-2010-my-ballot/>
+Here's [my 2010 post for reference](/2010/05/elections-2010-my-ballot/).